ckaestne/seai/lectures/02_components/components.md

 * Prompt: Ask the user if an action should be taken
 * Organize: Display a set of items in an order
 * Annotate: Add information to a display
+* Q. What are options for safe browsing?

 ----
 ## Collecting Feedback